Police, Reformers Face Off Over Proposal To Ban Chokeholds And Military Equipment In Washington

 Sakara Remmu of the Washington Black Lives Matter alliance offered a stark image of communities of color under siege by police equipped with weapons of war, including tear gas, which is banned by the Geneva Conventions.
 Specifically, Remmu noted that Seattle police had used tear gas following Blacks Lives Matter protests last spring.

 “This year with your leadership and action, Washington state stands poised to lead the nation in creating systems of transparent police accountability and anti-racist statewide alternatives to a police response when a community member needs help, that is the context of this bill,” Remmu said.

 As the hearing concluded, the chair of the House Public Safety Committee, Democrat Roger Goodman, predicted that “hours of negotiation” on the details of the bill are yet to come.

 The fact that Johnson’s police tactics bill got a hearing on day two of the legislative session is an indication of the high priority that majority Democrats are placing on police accountability this year.
 In addition to Johnson’s legislation, a dozen or so other police reform measures have been drafted.
 They include a proposal from Gov. Jay Inslee to create a statewide, independent office to investigate allegations of excessive force.

-Gov. Jay Inslee, pictured in this file photo, signed two measures that “fix” issues in the state’s police reform laws Listen Read Washington Governor Jay… Continue Reading Gov. Inslee Signs Police Reform “Fix” Measures
+Gov. Jay Inslee, pictured in this file photo, signed two measures that “fix” issues in the state’s police reform laws Listen Read Washington Governor Jay Inslee has signed into law… Continue Reading Gov. Inslee Signs Police Reform “Fix” Measures

 New laws governing Washington State law enforcement took effect on Sunday, including their use of force (HB 1310) and tactics (HB 1054).